What about high school and middle school students?

 - Stage 1: Build up the demand for a student ministry by reaching more students through our adult services and getting them connected in Student Impact.
 [Currently Doing This]

 - Stage 2: Connect students relationally through monthly hang-out that they can connect with leaders through and bring their friends to.
 Connect those friends back into Student Impact.
 [Currently Doing This]

 - Stage 3: Create a weekly environment for 7th-12th grade students called InsideOut.
-[Currently Doing This as Small Groups on Sundays]
+[Currently on Summer Break]

 - Stage 4: Split that environment into two environments.
 One for 7th-8th students called Transit and one for 9th-12th students called InsideOut.
 [Future]